Wizards take a beating from the woeful Pelicans to open a four-game road trip

 Perhaps the Wizards were just in a giving mood on the night before Thanksgiving.
 They all but handed their worst loss of the season, 127-102, to the struggling Pelicans by looking so discombobulated that it seemed the first 17 games of the season had not occurred.
 It was not the ideal way to begin a four-game road trip.

-Washington worked its way up to a whopping 13 turnovers in the first half and 19 for the game, too often falling into its old bad habit of trying to solve problems by heaving up a three-pointer or cutting through the defense on an isolation play.
+Bradley Beal said the team’s 19 turnovers — its fourth straight game committing at least 17 giveaways — to indecision.
+It worked its way up to a whopping 13 turnovers in the first half, too often falling into its old bad habit of trying to solve problems by heaving up a three-pointer or cutting through the defense on an isolation play.

+“Us as starters, we have to be better,” Beal said.
+“We’ve been coming out to crappy starts in the first half and the second half.
+Turnovers have been kicking our butts.”

 The Wizards did create quality, open looks when they moved the ball.
-But, in keeping with another recent trend, their shots just didn’t fall.
+In keeping with another recent trend, their shots just didn’t fall.

+But bad luck at the rim is the least of Unseld’s worries.
+More pressing are the issues Washington can control, such as not turning the ball over and playing with organization and purpose.
+The message to the team afterward was about accountability.

+“Right now we’ve got to change things.
+Whether it’s changing our energy, changing our focus, if it’s changing our approach — whatever that is, it’s got to change,” Unseld said. “...
+A lot of things we’ve seen I think we can control.
+And we’ve talked about it at length and yet haven’t done it.”

-The defense wasn’t any more settled.
-The Pelicans (4-16) bounced around the lane to score a staggering 34 points there in the first half on their way to 52 for the game.
+On defense, the Wizards allowed the Pelicans (4-16) to bounce around the lane for a staggering 34 points in the paint in the first half on their way to 52 for the game.
 Brandon Ingram (26 points) and Jonas Valanciunas (21) led the Pelicans, who had lost four of five.

 Here’s what else you need to know from Wednesday’s game: